 This online evaluation course has no prerequisites and is open to all members of the public.
 This course is the third in the evaluation online course series and builds on the content covered in earlier courses.
 Participants are not required to complete all the courses within the series although it is the suggested learning pathway.

 This evaluation course online can also be customised and/or delivered in-house.
 Find out more.

-This evaluations course online is designed for professionals seeking to develop their understanding of evaluation.
-This online course is also suitable to professionals who have to conduct evaluations as well those who need to manage or commission an evaluation, such as Evaluation officers, Research officers or Policy officers.
+This course is designed for professionals seeking to develop their understanding of evaluation.
+The course is also suitable to professionals who have to conduct evaluations as well those who need to manage or commission an evaluation, such as evaluation officers, research officers or policy officers.

 If you are new to evaluation, you might be interested in our Evaluation Course Online: Getting Started which will introduce you to evaluative thinking and practices.